dianacoffman/01_Inovatech-e-commerce/README.md

 - Given that loyalty program members have demonstrated significantly higher spending than non-members, the team recommends expanding the program's benefits, perhaps by introducing additional rewards to encourage more customers to become members.
 This could further help increase sales and brand loyalty.

 ## Next Steps: RoadMap 12 month & Action Plan 🎯
-(Suggestion: Start the action plan in October 2024)

 1. Sales Recovery Strategy
 Objective: Increase sales and customer retention after the decline in 2021 and 2022.